thh32/IVON/README.md

 ## Barcode value table
 This table identifies which databases require a match for each of the barcode values to be assigned.
 This therefore allows researchers to better understand the IVON barcoding system.

-An example of a barcode is  `1.0.0.0.1.0.12.0` which is the barcode for HIV-1.
+An example of a barcode is  `1.0.0.0.1.0.12.0` which is the barcode for HIV.
 The first value indicates the presence of an RNA-directed DNA polymerase complex.
 Each `0` indicates the lack of any identified protein associated with that process, in this case that includes integrase, capsid proteins, tail proteins, host entry and host exit processes.
 The `1` in the fifth position indicates the presence of a viral envelope and the `12` in the seventh position identifies HIV-1 as interacting with its hsot by modulating host morphology or physiology, negative regulation of viral processes and regulating the hosts viral response.

 ## IVON annotation